2,458 texts in Legends of the Jews (Ginzberg)

 Even the great Abraham, our father Abraham, wrestled with that.
 According to the sages, God wasn't entirely happy with him.
 Why?
 Because Abraham, for all his legendary hospitality ...

-According to Legends of the Jews, this departure had a pretty serious consequence, setting the stage for a major war.
-Lot wanted to settle in the lush kikkar ha-Yarden, the well-wa...
+This departure had a pretty serious consequence, setting the stage for a major war.
+Lot wanted to settle in the lush kikkar ha-Yarden, the well-watered circle of the Jordan.
+But th...

-It’s closer than you might think.
-Imagine the scene: Sodom, ripe for the taking, its riches and food plundered by victorious armies.
-But amidst the spoils, they seize Lot, Abraham’...
+It’s closer than it first appears.
+The scene: Sodom, ripe for the taking, its riches and food plundered by victorious armies.
+But amidst the spoils, they seize Lot, Abraham’s nephe...

 Take Abraham, for example.
 We know him as the patriarch, the father of our faith.
 But have you heard the legends of his battles?
 Ginzberg, in Legends of the Jews, paints a picture ...

 He'd just pulled off a daring rescue, freeing his nephew Lot from the clutches of invading kings.
 And in doing so, he'd recovered a great deal of stolen goods.
-Now, the King of Sod...
+The King of Sodom, a...

 Even if you're Abraham, the father of monotheism, it turns out you're not immune.
-Imagine this: Abraham has just pulled off an incredible victory, rescuing Lot and defeating a coal...
+Abraham has just pulled off an incredible victory, rescuing Lot and defeating a coalition of kings...

-You know the story: Abraham, victorious in battle, refuses to take any spoils.
 Not a single thread.
 Not even a shoe-latchet.
 A tiny thing.
-But according to the Legends of the Jews,...
+But according to the Legends of the Jews, as retold by Ginzberg, this act of sanctifying the Holy Name had massive reper...

 The ancient texts tell us that after the dust settled from the battles described earlier in Legends of the Jews, Abraham was deeply troubled.
 He couldn't shake the thought of the i...